Perfection of planned layout is achieved only by institutions on the point of collapse.

 • Operating System

-Whereas Sales & Distribution Professional should include skill sets like:
+Whereas Sales & Distribution Professional may want to include skill sets like:

 • New Business Development